-We are honored to say that this will be our 5th year hosting the Florida Pole Fitness Championships.
+We are honored to be hosting our aerial championships again.
 With the constantly increasing number of potential competitors, and limited amount of event time, it is often necessary to have an initial entry round or qualification process, which for the sake of logistics and cost; is often done via video.

 So how does one stand out from the crowd of applicants?
 How do you shoot a successful entry video that leaves the judges amazed?

-After judging many entry videos over the years, we have decided to share a list of helpful tips and do’s and don’ts to creating a successful video entry for the FPFC.
+After judging many entry videos over the years, we have decided to share a list of helpful tips and do’s and don’ts to creating a successful video entry for the championships.

 READ THE RULES

 Although this may sound simple, we have seen many videos making avoidable mistakes by not following the rules for online entry.
-There are required compulsory moves for each specific division, as well as some prohibited movement (i.e. Semi-Pro must maintain 3 points of contact in all aerial inverts), that will disqualify applicants if they are performed/not performed.
+There are required compulsory moves for each specific division, as well as some prohibited movement (i.e. minimum points of contact or restricted movements in specific divisions), that will disqualify applicants if they are performed/not performed.
 Be sure the title of your video meets the requirements for the division you are submitting, so the judges know who you are and what you’re applying for.
 Each competition is different so take the time to have a good read through the rules/requirements and check that it is the right competition for you and that you can fulfil all the requirements.

 PLAN IT OUT